jesusrp98/expand_widget/README.md

 - Expand text view with swipe-down gestures, using the `expandOnGesture`, which by default is set to `false`.

 - You can also customize expand animation duration and curve easilly.

+- The `collapsedVisibilityFactor` (exclusive to the `ExpandChild` widget), allows the reveal of a section of the hidden content.

 ## Example